knowledgecode/date-and-time/EXTEND.md

 });
 ```

-Modifying the parser may be a bit difficult.
+Extending the parser may be a bit difficult.
 Refer to the library source code to grasp the default behavior.